-Our doctoral programmes are designed to ensure that research students have the training and development to prepare for successful academic and professional careers.
-In addition to the intellectual environment provided by the department’s graduate community, research groups and your PhD supervision, all students are enrolled in the Doctoral Development Programme.
+We ensure that research students have the training and development to prepare for successful academic and professional careers.
+In addition to the intellectual environment provided by the graduate community, our research groups and your PhD supervision, all students have access to the Social Sciences Doctoral Training Programme.
 This programme is an integral part of your research degree, tailored to your individual needs and designed to enhance your existing skills as well as allowing you to acquire new skills and experience.

 All students are members of the Doctoral Training Academy.
-The Department of Geography is also part of the White Rose Social Science Doctoral Training Centre and the ACCE (Adapting to the Challenges of a Changing Environment) Doctoral Training Partnership.
+The breadth of research undertaken by our doctoral students means that the Department of Geography is also affiliated with the White Rose Social Science Doctoral Training Programme and the ACCE (Adapting to the Challenges of a Changing Environment) Doctoral Training Partnership.